-Restricted cash is comprised of reserve accounts for debt service, interest reserves, seasonality reserves, capital replacements, ground leases and property taxes.
-These restricted funds are subject to supervision and disbursement approval by certain of the Company's lenders and/or hotel managers.
-Restricted cash may also include earnest money received from a buyer of one of the Company's hotels and held in escrow until the sale is complete.
+Restricted cash is comprised of reserve accounts for debt service, interest reserves, seasonality reserves, capital replacements, ground leases, property taxes and hotel-generated cash that is held in an account for the benefit of a lender.
+These restricted funds are subject to disbursement approval based on in-place agreements and policies by certain of the Company's lenders and/or hotel managers.
+In addition, restricted cash at December 31, 2020 includes \$11.6 million held in escrow related to certain current and potential employee-related obligations in accordance with the assignment-in-lieu agreement between the Company and the mortgage holder of the Hilton Times Square (see Note 7).
+Restricted cash may also include earnest money received from a buyer or potential buyer of one of the Company's hotels and held in escrow until either the sale is complete or subject to terms of the purchase and sale agreements.